Implementation with Uncertain Evidence: Mixed-Strategy Bayesian Nash Implementation

 \subsubsection{Scaling}

-In this section, we will define some parameters used for appropriately scaling the transfers, and then establish that there are values for $ \overline{\tau }$, $\varepsilon $, and $\underline{\tau }$ so that the appropriate scaling is possible.
+In this section, we will define some parameters used for appropriately scaling the transfers, and then establish that there are values for $ \varepsilon $ and $\gamma $ so that the appropriate scaling is possible.

 First, we provide an intuitive overview of the scaling based on the proof sketch in Section \ref{SKETCH}.
 Recall that we are working in a normalized setup in which the utility of the outcome has been normalized to a number less than 1.
-Since an arbitrarily small $\varepsilon $ provides sufficient incentive for agents to submit evidence and make bets, we can choose $ \varepsilon $ small enough so that a penalty of 1 dollar is enough to dominate not only any change in outcome, but also any gains or losses from $ \tau ^{1}$ or $\tau ^{5}$.
-The scoring rule $\tau ^{2}$ is at the medium scale ($\underline{\tau }$) and dominates any effect from a change of outcome.\footnote{ This is, strictly speaking, larger than it needs to be, since $\tau ^{2}$ needs only to dominate the transfers at $\varepsilon $ scale (as in setting her report about the agent to her right, an agent may cause (or break) consistency).
-However, we scale it at the level of $\underline{\tau }$ for notational parsimony.} The crosscheck $\tau ^{3}$ is also at this scale since similar considerations apply to the agent's report about herself.
-Since we wish to prioritize the elimination of lies which others can refute above other incentive considerations, $\tau ^{4}$ dominates all other transfers, so that it belongs to the highest transfer scale ($\overline{\tau }$).
+Since an arbitrarily small $\varepsilon $ provides sufficient incentive for agents to submit evidence, make bets, and appropriately predict refutations, we can choose $\varepsilon $ small enough so that a penalty of 1 dollar is enough to dominate not only any change in outcome, but also any gains or losses from $\tau ^{1}$, $\tau ^{4}$ and $\tau ^{5}$.
+The scoring rule $\tau ^{2}$ is at the medium scale ($\gamma $) and dominates any effect from $\tau ^{1}$ and $\tau ^{5}$.
+The crosscheck $\tau ^{3}$ is the only large transfer in this mechanism as it is designed to dominate the effect of any change in the outcome along with dominating any losses from $\tau ^{1}$ and $\tau ^{5}$.
+However, the crosscheck only needs to be of the order of the outcome since $\tau ^{1}$ and $\tau ^{5}$ are themselves of the scale $\varepsilon $.
 We define the transfer scales formally below.

 Since $\tau ^{2}$ is a proper scoring rule, if an agent $i+1$ presents all her evidence, agent $i$ maximizes her revenues from $\tau ^{2}$ by truthfully reporting agent $i+1$'s evidence distribution.
-We require that the minimum expected loss for an agent $i$ from lying about agent $i+1$'s distribution dominates any effect from a change in the outcome.
+We require that the minimum expected loss for an agent $i$ from lying about agent $i+1$'s distribution dominates any effect from $\tau ^{1}$ and $\tau ^{5}$.
 That is,

-Turning to the crosscheck, it must dominate any incentive from the outcome.
-Since the minimum loss from lying about agent $i+1$'s distribution scales linearly in $\underline{\tau }$, we can choose $\underline{\tau }>1$ such that inequality \ref{B} is satisfied.